Chances are you’ve heard of ETFs before. But do you feel you have a decent grasp of their ins and outs?

 Do ETFs always have lower fees?

-Mutual funds fees are more complex and layered, and can differ by share class (institutional vs. retail investor).
-There two types of fees—shareholder fees and operating expenses—that when added up, can significantly eat into a fundholder’s return.
+Mutual funds fees are more complex and layered and can differ by share class (institutional vs. retail investor).
+There are two types of fees—shareholder fees and operating expenses—that, when added up, can significantly eat into a fundholder’s return.

-- Sales Loads—similar to commission you pay to a broker
+- Sales Loads—similar to the commission you pay to a broker

 - Redemption Fee—imposed when you redeem your shares in the fund

 - Exchange Fee—imposed when exchanging fund shares for the shares of another fund within the same fund group

 - Account Fee—imposed if an account falls below a certain level